bitrix24/b24restdocs/api-reference/tasks/tasks-task-renew.md

 - parameter types are not specified
 - parameter requirements are not indicated
 - examples are missing (there should be three examples - curl, js, php)
-- response in case of error is missing
+- no response in case of error
-- response in case of success is missing
+- no response in case of success

 {% endnote %}